Save Your Hair! Tips For Choosing Hair-friendly Headphones

 Adjustable Headband

 Another cause of hair damage from headphones is tension and pulling.
-If your headphones are too tight or too loose, they can put too much pressure on your hair and scalp, causing breakage and discomfort.
+If your are too tight or too loose, they can put too much pressure on your hair and scalp, causing breakage and discomfort.
 An adjustable headband is essential for finding the right fit and ensuring that your headphones don’t cause too much tension.

 Look for headphones with a headband that can be adjusted easily and quickly.
 Many models have a sliding mechanism that allows you to adjust the size of the headband, while others have a flexible band that can be molded to fit your head.
 Whatever type of adjustable headband you choose, make sure it’s comfortable and doesn’t put too much pressure on your hair.